 Can you drink Maple sap directly from the tree?

 Answer: Yes!
 I highly recommend it, it makes a very refreshing drink!
 However, be prepared for the fact that it isn’t very sweet.
 The sugar content is relatively low compared to something like apple juice.
 This is why maple sap is generally boiled down into syrup; in order to increase the sugar content.

 The 20 lb propane tanks I use hold about 4.6 gallons of propane.
 I recommend that you take them somewhere to be re-filled, as opposed to exchanging the cylinders – and here’s why.
 When you exchange the cylinder, the tank you are exchanging for is not filled all the way full and typically only holds about 3.5 gallons of propane.

 I usually refill the tanks at Tractor Supply, where currently the price is $2.19/gallon.
 So to fill one of these tanks is about $10.

-The tank will usually burn for about 20 hours total.
+The tank will usually burn for about 15-20 hours total (depending on how high you turn up the heat).
 This is enough to boil down about 4 batches of sap (5-gallons each).